[Most articles can be downloaded; if you see no download form, write to us.]

 I first learned to read body language in a high school psychology course.
 When I was a young adult, communication skills were taught in a college course.
 When I became involved in parish ministry, my diocese had a highly recommended program called “The Listening Lab”, from which I learned even better communication skills.

-That was 30 years ago.
+That was a long time ago.
 It’s been apparent since then that most people have never attended such programs.
 Maybe the lack of formal training in communication skills accounts for, in a large way, why marriages fail.

 And how are today’s young people being prepared for a future in which good communication can save marriages, increase effectiveness in jobs, and make the world a better, more peaceful place?
 They’ve been growing up in a culture that glorifies getting things done quicker, including faster conversations via Twitter, Facebook, and sending text messages on personal phones.